ayman-m/xlog/README.md

 ***

 ### Synthetic Log Sender
-`dataWorkerCreate` query can be used to create a new worker to send the faked logs to a destination detection tool.
+`createDataWorker` query can be used to create a new worker to send the faked logs to a destination detection tool.

+#### Create a UDP Worker

 You can use the UDP worker for sending generic Syslog, CEF and LEEF Messages.